Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 What you will gain after the course

-• Understanding the fundamental concepts of how a web server works.
+• Understanding the fundamental concepts of how a web server works

-• Custom Middleware Design and Usage
+• Custom Middleware Design and Usage Guide

-• Processing URL Parameters and Query Strings
+• Handling URL Params and Query Strings

-• Creating dynamic web pages with EJS templates
+• Creating Dynamic Web Pages with EJS Templates

-• Middleware and Routing: Learn about the concept and usage of middleware in Express, and how to handle requests and responses through routing.
+• Middleware and Routing: Learn the concept and usage of middleware in Express, and how to handle requests and responses through routing.

 • RESTful API Development: Learn how to design and implement RESTful APIs using Express.

-💡 Learn Express.js Properly: Part 1 From Basics to Advanced
+💡Learning Express.js Properly: Part 1 From Basics to Advanced

 You will learn by writing code yourself, focusing on “why it works this way.”

-This lecture is structured like this
+This course is structured as follows

 🧭 Section 1.
 The Beginning of the Journey

 🏗 Section 2.
-Pre-Express: Building a Server from the Ground Up
+Pre-Express: Building Server Foundations

 • Basic network principles such as TCP, UDP, and HTTP